AuriRex/GTFO_TheArchive/README.md

 A [MelonLoader](https://github.com/LavaGang/MelonLoader) based [GTFO](https://gtfothegame.com/) mod that's aiming to preserve older versions by keeping them playable even once the servers are gone forever **by handling all playfab requests locally** and saving things like **progression/level completions**, **boosters** and **vanity items** onto your storage device of choice.

+Compatible with many different GTFO builds, tested on all of the latest patches for each rundown.

 # Features

 ## Local Rundown Progression